marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

 These function attributes are supported by the x86 back end:

-.. index:: cdecl function attribute, x86-32

-.. index:: functions that pop the argument stack on x86-32
+.. index:: cdecl function attribute, x86-32, functions that pop the argument stack on x86-32

 .. option:: cdecl